quii/go-specs-greet/README.md

 ![Riya and myself talking about separating concerns in our tests](https://i.imgur.com/bbG6z57.png)

-This stems from not applying well-established and practised engineering habits written by the authors mentioned above.
+These problems stem from not applying well-established and practised engineering habits written by the authors mentioned above.
 You can't write acceptance tests like unit tests; they require more thought and different practices.

 ## Anatomy of good acceptance tests